Coming Attractions, entertainment, Film Festivals, Film Reviews

 The Peanut Butter Falcon is Sweet, Coming of Age Story

 There has been a lot of talk and debate regarding inclusion and diversity, yet these discussions are often limited to race.
-Hardly ever do you see a film, let alone a television series centered around a person with special needs.
-There have been a few like Big Bang Theory (Sheldon supposedly has Asperger’s), Breaking Bad (RJ Mitte), Life Goes On (Corky had Down syndrome) and Switched at Birth (hearing impaired characters who used sign language) to name a few.
+Big Bang Theory (Sheldon supposedly has Asperger’s), Breaking Bad (RJ Mitte), Life Goes On (Corky had Down syndrome) and Switched at Birth (hearing impaired characters who used sign language) are just a few of the television series or film that have been brave enough to shed the spotlight.

 After Zak makes a break for it, he makes friends with Tyler and the two go off on their own personal adventure, but not without a few speed bumps along the way involving being hunted by Duncan (John Hawkes) and a friend from the group home, Eleanor (Dakota Johnson).

 This film is the perfect adage for the family you choose as opposed to the family you are born into.
 Shia LaBeof is giving me sexy, rugged leading man in an awkwardly charming fashion which was actually very entertaining.
-Zach Gottsagen literally got skills and is a pure delight while exuding a nice range of emotionally growth and strength with his character.
+Zach Gottsagen literally has skills and is a pure delight exuding range of emotionally growth and strength with his character.

 There are numerous moments in the middle that drag a tad, but for the most part it’s a delightful trip down the river with a band of characters that will warm your heart, inspire and leave you a little more hopeful for humanity than when you walked into the theater.